Müşfika Kadın: Marriage

 Before Ayşe's birth Abdul Hamid had ordered the construction of a villa known as the New Villa on the grounds of Yıldız Palace.
 In 1888, when Ayşe was seven months old Abdul Hamid relocated her to this villa.
 Until the end of his reign, Abdul Hamid used to have dinner with Müşfika in her apartments.

 On 27 April 1909, Abdul Hamid was deposed, and sent into exile in Thessaloniki, and Müşfika and Ayşe accompanied him.
 Ayşe returned to Istanbul in 1910, however, Müşfika remained with him.
 But after Thessaloniki fell to Greece in 1912, she returned to Istanbul with Abdul Hamid, and settled in the Beylerbeyi Palace.
-Truly Müşfika did prove to be a felicitous, exceedingly compassionate life's comparison for Abdul Hamid, as until the end of his days she shared in all the tragedies that befell him, and when Abdul Hamid died in 1918, she was holding him in her arms.
+She remained with Abdul Hamid until he died in her arms in 1918.